KhronosGroup/SYCL_Reference/source/iface/device-selector.rst

 a custom device selector, create a derived class that defines the () operator.

-.. rubric:: Example

-.. todo:: Custom device selector
+.. todo:: Example Custom device selector

 .. member-toc::